 - Find a Program

 Whatever your addiction is, there is a program designed to treat it.
 Through speaking with a friend or professional, you can find the specific treatment to lead you to recovery.
-Many addiction programs are inpatient, which means that you live at the rehabilitation facility.
+Many addiction programs are inpatient, which means that you live at the Drug Rehab facility.
 Depending on your addiction, however, there are out-patient treatments too.
 On an out-patient program, you set up your appointments on a regular basis.
 Some programs may even incorporate the two for your best solution in healing.
 From here, you can begin your recovery from your addiction with detoxification.

 As you work toward healing and rehabilitation, you will come to terms with your addiction and learn coping mechanisms and skills that will help you manage the changes that come along the recovery process.
 The first step along your road to recovery, however, is to admit you have a problem.
 Once that is established, take another step by asking for help.
 The road to recovery may be long, but you only have to take it one step at a time to be successful.